lorenzo-stoakes/linux-vm-notes/sections/trans-huge-pages.md

   specify that the final physical page they refer to is larger than the standard page size.

-* This functionality transparently converts processes' pages to huge pages where it makes sense to do so, without userland being aware or needing to take any action whatsoever.
+* It transparently converts processes' pages to huge pages where it makes sense to do so, without userland being aware or needing to take any action whatsoever.

 * In order for transparent huge pages to be available, `CONFIG_TRANSPARENT_HUGEPAGE` has to be enabled.